In this guide

 Adjust one variable at a time

-Record the parameters that worked
+Record what worked

 FAQ